-The plans differ from most other forms of life insurance as the cover does not end at a given date (the end of a ‘term’) and therefore the plan guarantees to pay a pre-determined some at some point in the future – hence the name relating to the provision of cover for the whole of the policyholder’s life.
+What is a Whole of Life insurance plan?
+These types of life insurance policies will always pay out whenever the insured person dies.
+The plans differ from most other forms of life insurance as the cover does not end at a given date.
+Therefore, the plan guarantees to pay a pre-determined benefit at some at some point in the future.
+This explains the name relating to the provision of cover for the whole of the policyholder’s life.

 Where is such a plan used?